 The General Fund budget is based on estimated revenue from property taxes, student tuition and fees, state appropriations, and other sources.
-The Director prepares revenue estimates using historical information, current updates, college planning information, and any other available information.
+The Budget Analyst in conjunction with the Vice Chancellor of Administrative Services, and the Controller prepares revenue estimates using historical information, current updates, college planning information, and any other available information.

-Property Taxes: Current Taxable Value and Millage rate are obtained from the Controller.
+Property Taxes: Current Taxable Value and Millage rates are obtained from the Controller.
 Last year's actual property tax revenue is compared to budget to determine if previous planning was accurate.
 Growth in Taxable Value is estimated due to net new construction in the district.
 Property tax revenue is then calculated using the estimated new taxable value.